SecOpsNews/news/README.md

 # Reader

-A repository to track third party availability and incidents via GitHub Issues.
+A repository to track third party (RSS) feeds for various security sites as GitHub issues.
+Quite Noisy.